 When a Six County majority wants a United Ireland (as the decisive majority in the island once wanted Home Rule and then an independent Republic) will the Protestants, reduced to a minority in the Six Counties, accept it?
 That is one of the questions posed by Brexit.

 The Protestant minority on the island may proclaim that their own identity is more important than a “democratic majority” dominated by people of a different national identity.
-The democratic response is a program for a federal united Ireland with autonomy for the Protestant north-east.
+The democratic response is a programme for a federal united Ireland with autonomy for the Protestant north-east.